Measurement-induced transitions for interacting fermions: Renormalization group and phase diagram for interacting fermions

-Having performed the RG analysis of the interacting NLSM, we proceed with the predictions for the behavior of observables in finite systems (as realized in the numerical simulations).
+Having performed the RG analysis of the interacting NLSM, we proceed with the predictions for the behavior of observables for finite subsystem size $\ell$, assuming thermodynamic limit for the size of the whole system $L \to \infty$.
+However, we note that the scaling with $\ell$ will be the same for the case $\ell = L/2$ (as realized in the numerical simulations) by virtue of continuity, although numerical prefactors may differ.
 For definiteness, we will focus our discussion here on the case of 1D systems.
-Furthermore, since in most numerical simulations, the subsystem size is taken to be half the system size, $\ell_A=L/2$, we will consider the dependence of the entanglement entropy and the particle-number cumulant on $L$ for such half-cut chains.
-A generalization of our analysis on higher dimensions and other partitions is straightforward.
+A generalization of our analysis on higher dimensions is straightforward.

-We start with the smallest system sizes.
-Our predictions imply that both the charge fluctuations and entanglement in subsystems whose size is smaller or comparable to the ``mean free path'', Eq.~\eqref{eq:ell0}, $L\lesssim \ell_0$ (this condition is easily realized in not-too-large systems at weak monitoring), are governed by the ballistic dynamics.
-As was demonstrated in Ref.~\cite{Poboiko2023a}, the scaling of the particle-number cumulant and the entanglement entropy in a 1D free-fermion system in the ballistic regime is linear in $L$ (measured in units of the lattice constant):
+We start with the smallest subsystem sizes.
+Our predictions imply that both the charge fluctuations and entanglement in subsystems whose size is smaller or comparable to the ``mean free path'', Eq.~\eqref{eq:ell0}, $\ell\lesssim \ell_0$ (this condition is easily realized in not-too-large systems at weak monitoring), are governed by the ballistic dynamics.
+As was demonstrated in Ref.~\cite{Poboiko2023a}, the scaling of the particle-number cumulant and the entanglement entropy in a 1D free-fermion system in the ballistic regime is linear in $\ell$ (measured in units of the lattice constant):

-For half-filling, the prefactors in front of $L/2$ are equal to $\ln2$ and $1/4$ for $\mathcal{S}$ and $\mathcal{C}^{(2)}$, respectively.
+For half-filling, the prefactors in front of $\ell$ are equal to $\ln2$ and $1/4$ for $\mathcal{S}_{\ell}$ and $\mathcal{C}^{(2)}_{\ell}$, respectively.

 Interactions with $\ell_\text{int}>\ell_0$ (which is the assumption used throughout the paper) do not essentially affect the ballistic scaling.
 As a result, numerical simulations at weak monitoring can deliver a deceptive identification of a ``volume-law-phase'' behavior for charge fluctuations and entanglement.
 This behavior will, in fact, transform into the sub-extensive scaling~\eqref{eq:second-cumulant} with increasing the system size.